hapax/hapax.github.io/assets/bathroom.md

 to each other than the molecules in the middle, since they have nothing to attach to above.
 So they form a sort of elastic membrane on which the hair can sit.
+Often, the explanations of how surface tension works are confusing and wrong.
+If the membrane is unbroken, how can it pull on an object?
+Basically, it's a spring, and stretching it will produce a restoring force along the spring.
+This can generate an upwards force on the object if it sits in a dip, as the angled arrows indicate below.

 <figure>
     <div style="text-align:center"><img src